 - Official transcripts from ALL previously attended colleges/universities

 - Cumulative GPA of 2.0 (BA) or 2.5 (BS)

 A degree in biology opens the door to many careers.
 It can equip you for graduate school and lead to a teaching or research career at a college or university.
 It may provide the foundation for a career as a doctor, dentist or veterinarian.
-It can also lead to a teaching position at a high school or prepare you for related occupations in business, industry and government.
+It can also prepare you for related occupations in business, industry, and government.